The code you need to start building user interfaces for NHS websites and services.

 About the NHS.UK frontend library

-The frontend library contains the production code for NHS.UK.
+The frontend library contains the production code for the NHS website.
 We've made it public in an open code "repository" in GitHub.

 Why use the frontend library?

 It will help you build responsive websites with a consistent NHS look and feel.
 It saves you duplicating effort and should help you build services faster, saving the NHS money.